European Centre for Electoral Support: History

-ECES was ideated by Fabio Bargiacchi, a Senior Electoral Expert with an extensive specific comparative experience, having served in various capacities within global development institutions, in the field of electoral assistance and election observation, including the European Union and the United Nations Development Programme.
+ECES was ideated by Fabio Bargiacchi, a senior electoral expert with an extensive specific comparative experience, having served in various capacities within global development institutions, in the field of electoral assistance and election observation, including the European Union and the United Nations Development Programme.
 During his career and until 2010, he coordinated the "EC-UNDP Joint Task Force for the implementation of the partnership between the European Commission and UNDP on electoral assistance.
 Drawing from his experiences, together with Abbot Apollinaire Muholongu Malu Malu, they co-opted other electoral and democracy practitioners (including Monica Frassoni and others) to lead a process that birthed ECES.

-Malu Malu served as the first President of ECES, from September 2010 until June 2013 when he was re-appointed Chairperson of the Independent Electoral Commission of the Democratic Republic of Congo before his demise in 2016.
-From July 2013 till date, Monica Frassoni stepped in and is still serving as ECES' President, while Fabio Bargiacchi, serves as Member of the Management Board and Executive Director, since its establishment.
+Malu Malu served as the first president of ECES, from September 2010 until June 2013 when he was re-appointed chairperson of the Independent Electoral Commission of the Democratic Republic of Congo before his demise in 2016.
+In July 2013 Monica Frassoni became ECES' president, and Fabio Bargiacchi a member of the management board and executive director.

 ECES commenced the implementation of relevant activities funded by the European Space Agency at the beginning of 2012, which included electoral coaching and learning activities delivered through a face-to-face and distance learning training for the 10 Electoral Management Bodies of the Economic Community of Central African States.
 Right after, a project in support of the elections in Libya in 2012 was implemented with the funding of the EU.
-Since then, ECES has implemented activities in more than 50 countries with funding mainly from the European Union and its Member States.
+ECES later implemented activities in more than 50 countries, with funding mainly from the European Union and its member states.

-Since September 2020, ECES established a Strategic and Advisory Committee.
-This committee is led by its President, Joëlle Milquet, former Belgian Deputy Prime Minister and Vice-president, Filiberto Ceriani Sebregondi, former senior EU executive as well as former EU Ambassador in Togo, Tanzania and Ghana.
-Members of the Committee include:
+In September 2020, ECES established a strategic and advisory committee.
+This committee is led by its president, Joëlle Milquet, former Belgian deputy prime minister and vice-president, Filiberto Ceriani Sebregondi, former senior EU executive as well as former EU Ambassador in Togo, Tanzania and Ghana.
+Members of the committee include: